jedonovankyle/reposityory/README.md

 # CSCI4221
 This repository will contain all the information for Project 1.
+That will include all updates, future planning, features available, etc.

 ## Group Members:
 1. JeDonovan Otey: Implementer/Bug fixer